Race Strategy for the Marathon

 - Finally, I try to break the remaining distance into bite size and easily digestible pieces.
 After doing lots of hard training runs, I’ll break the race up into one of my best previous workout sessions.
 For example, if I had a great 2 x 3 mile session, I’ll remember how it felt and think to myself, “hey, I did this workout before, let’s get back on pace and do it again”.
 Likewise, sometimes a mile can seem like a long distance, so I’ll break it down into a time instead.
 Thinking I only have 3-4 minutes until I hit the halfway point of a mile makes it seem a lot easier.
 4 minutes is nothing!

 I know this is the typical pre-race comment, but it’s true.
 Running and racing are about having fun and enjoying yourself, so remember that when you start getting nervous about the race.
-If you’ve done the training and followed all my advice, you’re going to run well.
+If you’ve done the training and followed all our advice, you’re going to run well.
 Enjoy the challenge and the atmosphere!